Lital-Gilboa/PathFinding/README.md

-# Path Finding -
+# Pathfinding Visualizer -

 KEYS:
-Left mouse click = the first click marks the START point, the second click marks the END point and every following click is a barrier
+- Left mouse click = the first click marks the START point, the second click marks the END point and every following click is a barrier
-Right mouse click = clear this point
+- Right mouse click = clear this point
-SPACE = RUN the algorithm
+- SPACE = RUN the algorithm

 ## A* algorithm